Intellectual output O1

 End date | 31/01/2022

-These activities will explore a) School leaders’ perceptions of the impact of national and regional policy on schools and communities b) the role of digital in sustaining learning and or creating divisions between different groups of young people c) any special impacts on those already at risk of exclusion and changing definitions of ‘vulnerability’ and ‘at risk of exclusion’ as a result of the pandemic d) examples and case studies of inspiring practices from each country.
-A summary report (in English) will be completed for each country IO1, A1.
-These reports will be used to undertake comparative analysis which will be summarized in a synoptic report IO1, A2 (in English) that will inform discussions in IO2 as well as informing policy briefings in IO5.
+These activities explore a) School leaders’ perceptions of the impact of national and regional policy on schools and communities b) the role of digital in sustaining learning and or creating divisions between different groups of young people c) any special impacts on those already at risk of exclusion and changing definitions of ‘vulnerability’ and ‘at risk of exclusion’ as a result of the pandemic d) examples and case studies of inspiring practices from each country.
+A summary report (in English) was completed for each country IO1, A1.
+These reports were used to undertake comparative analysis which will be summarized in a synoptic report IO1, A2 (in English) that informed discussions in IO2 as well as informing policy briefings in IO5.
 All templates and resources associated with the production of IO1 will be available on the learning platform produced in IO4 to ensure that the work is replicable in new contexts.

 Intellectual output O2